-- Improving the diagnosis, prevention, and treatment of heart disease through “omics” (such as genetics, genomics, proteomics, transcriptomics), environmental and stem cell based research to identify the cause of disease and find new ways to treat patients with heart disease.
+- Improving the treatment of solid organ transplantation through “omics” (such as genetics, genomics, proteomics, transcriptomics), environmental and stem cell based research

-- Translation of research findings to the bedside through the creation of a multi-disciplinary research network of basic and clinical scientists, physicians, geneticists, epidemiologists, statisticians with strong institutional, private and industry support to expedite clinical applications of research findings.
+- Translation of research findings to the bedside through the creation of a multi-disciplinary research network scientists, physicians, geneticists, epidemiologists, statisticians with strong institutional, private and industry support to expedite clinical applications of research findings

 Genes are contained in DNA, the blueprint of life that contains the genetic instructions used in the development and functioning of all living organisms.
 The role of DNA is to store information about ourselves over a long period of time.
 Just like a book that contains many chapters and each chapter tells a deeper and deeper story, our DNA is much like a book telling a similar story of ourselves.
 The segments of our DNA carry our genetic information called genes.